 Through medical education and research programs, the Department of Radiation Oncology at IU School of Medicine is helping to create better ways of treating diseases that are amenable to radiation therapy and training tomorrow’s leading radiation oncologists, physicists and radiation therapists.
 Department faculty treat a wide variety of cancers and take seriously the commitment to ensure that patients have access to quality, state-of-the-art radiation oncology services.

-The Department of Radiation Oncology offers MD courses, medical and physics residency programs, undergraduate radiation therapy training, and a graduate dosimetry certificate program—all taught by accomplished experts in this field of medicine.
+The Department of Radiation Oncology offers MD courses, medical and physics residency programs, and undergraduate radiation therapy training—all taught by accomplished experts in this field of medicine.

 The Radiation Oncology team is engaged in a wide range of clinical trials and research projects that leverage collaborative partnerships across traditional academic boundaries, modern facilities at IU School of Medicine and a dynamic biomedical industry in Indiana.